 I whisper in his ear, “You know, Robby’s really straight.
 He just wants to be in your class.”

 Robby gets into all my classes.
 His charm works for him.
 Now he has to pass.
 English appears to be an automatic A+; all the rest will require studying.
 I promise to tutor him to help him catch up, but I know it will test his marijuana maintenance theory.
 Our studying will undoubtedly be done under the influence.
-He believes that what we learn while high is retained only if we’re tested when we’re high.
+He believes that what we learn while high is remembered only when we are high.
 Robby just wants to keep me high all the time.
-He feels it’s his responsibility to keep me from mourning Jace.
-Jace signs that when I’m stoned, he’s stoned too.
+He feels it is his responsibility to keep me from mourning Jace.
+Jace signs that when I am stoned, he’s stoned too.
 It means I’m a stoner for life.

 We go directly to Michael’s after final bell and meet everyone else.
 John is there with Mike Jr.